swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 signed, so the Service Provider should only require signed assertions in case that it wants to preserve the proof of authenticity of an assertion separate from the response.

+A Service Provider wishing to make use of a central discovery service as specified in the "Identity Provider Discovery Service Protocol Profile" \[IdPDisco\] MUST include at least one `<idpdisc:DiscoveryResponse>` element as an extension under the `<md:SPSSODescriptor>` element.

 <a name="identity-providers"></a>
 #### 2.1.3.
 Identity Providers